Smartphone & Device Policy

 Staff members must delete all photographic images/videos from their personal mobile phones within a 48 hour period.
 Any such images and videos will be uploaded to Scoil Mhuire’s approved storage system which operates in compliance with Scoil Mhuire’s Data Protection Policy, the Data Protection Acts 1988 to 2018 and the EU General Data Protection Regulation (GDPR).

-4. If a staff member needs to make telephone contact with a parent/guardian, a school landline telephone should be used.
+1. If a staff member needs to make telephone contact with a parent/guardian, a school landline telephone should be used.
 In exceptional circumstances, and with the agreement of the staff member and parent/guardian, contact may take place between a teacher and a parent/guardian using the teacher’s personal mobile phone.
 In such circumstances, communication is restricted to urgent school related matters only.
+Dojo is the form of daily communication with parents.

 Parents/guardians and school visitors are requested not to use their mobile phones in the presence of pupils anywhere on the school premises.